Skip to content

 But what happens after the form submission — the sales call, the proposal, the negotiation, the close — happens in your CRM, not on your website.
 Ad platforms have no visibility into that process.

 So they optimize for the signal they have: form fills.
-And a form fill from a qualified buyer looks identical to a form fill from someone who’ll never respond to your follow-up email.
+A form fill from a qualified buyer looks identical to a form fill from someone who will never respond to your follow-up email.

 The result: your campaigns get better and better at generating leads.
 But not better at generating customers.
 The optimization target is wrong.